 PSE&G Encourages Customers to #StopScams

-(NEWARK, N.J. – November 13, 2018) Public Service Electric and Gas Company (PSE&G), New Jersey’s largest utility, is encouraging its customers to be on guard against scammers who use sophisticated methods to trick people into paying money they do not owe.
-Raising awareness against scams and about the PSE&G payment process is part of a wider effort to stop scams, organized by the award-winning Utilities United Against Scams (UUAS) of which PSE&G is a member.
+(NEWARK, N.J. – Nov.
+18, 2019) Public Service Electric & Gas Co., New Jersey’s largest utility, is encouraging its customers to be on guard against scammers who use in-person and phone methods to trick people into paying money they do not owe.
+Nov.
+17-23 is National Scam Awareness Week.
+Raising awareness against scams and about the PSE&G payment process is part of an ongoing effort to stop scams, organized by the award-winning Utilities United Against Scams, of which PSE&G is a member.

-UUAS’ publication, “Consumer’s Guide to Imposter Utility Scams,” is designed to help customers better protect themselves, their neighbors and loved ones from the harmful impacts of an utility impostor scam.
+UUAS has helped shut down nearly 5,000 toll-free numbers used against utility customers by scammers.
+UUAS’ publication, “Consumer’s Guide to Imposter Utility Scams,” is designed to help customers better protect themselves, their neighbors and loved ones from the harmful impacts of utility impostor scams.
 Scammers typically use three tactics – phone, in-person, or online – to target the money, property and personal information of utility customers.
 The guide includes helpful information such as:

-- Threat to disconnect: Scammers may aggressively tell the customer his or her utility bill is past due and service will be disconnected if a payment is not made – usually within less than an hour.
+- Threat to disconnect: Scammers may aggressively tell the customer their utility bill is past due and service will be disconnected if a payment is not made – usually within less than an hour.

-- Request for immediate payment: Scammers may instruct the customer to purchase a prepaid card, a gift card or even Bitcoins and then to call them back supposedly to make a bill payment to his or her utility company.
+- Request for immediate payment: Scammers may instruct the customer to use cash or purchase a prepaid card, a gift card or even Bitcoins, and then to call them back supposedly to make a phone payment to the utility company, or to receive instructions for an in-person meeting, supposedly at a utility customer center.

-- Request for card information: When the customer calls back, the caller asks the customer for the prepaid card’s number or gift-card PIN, which grants the scammer instant access to the card’s funds, and the victim’s money is gone.
+- Request for card information: If a customer calls back with requested information, the caller asks the customer for the prepaid card’s number or gift-card PIN, which grants the scammer instant access to the card’s funds, and the victim’s money is gone.

 - Customers should never purchase a prepaid card, gift card or use Bitcoins to avoid service disconnection or shutoff.
-Before terminating service, PSE&G alerts customers in a number of ways: messages on their bill, letters and phone calls.
-PSE&G would never demand a specific type of payment nor threaten immediate service termination.
+Before terminating service, PSE&G alerts customers via messages on their bill, letters and phone calls.
+PSE&G would never demand a specific type of payment nor threaten immediate service termination over the phone.
 While there are many ways to pay a bill, the utility only accepts credit card and prepaid card payments through Western Union Speedpay, which charges a $3.95 processing fee.

 - If customers suspect someone is trying to scam them, they should hang up, delete the text or email, or shut the door.
 They should then call their utility company at the number on their monthly bill or the company’s website, not the phone number the scammer provides.
 If customers ever feel that they are in physical danger, they should call 911.
 Report all scam attempts by calling your utility and local police department, and file a complaint with the Federal Trade Commission at www.ftc.gov/complaint.

-More information about scams is available on the PSE&G website, pseg.com/scamalert.
+More information about scams is available at pseg.com/scamalert.
 Visit www.utilitiesunited.org for more information and tips about how you can protect yourself from scams or follow along on Twitter: @U_U_A_S and Facebook: @UtilitiesUnited for the latest updates.
-UUAS recently was awarded the Toll-Free Industry’s Fraud Fighter Award in recognition of its advocacy and awareness campaign to stop scams that target electric, water and natural gas company customers.

-Public Service Electric and Gas Company (PSE&G) is New Jersey’s oldest and largest regulated gas and electric delivery utility, serving nearly three-quarters of the state’s population.
-PSE&G is the winner of the ReliabilityOne Award for superior electric system reliability.
-PSE&G is a subsidiary of Public Service Enterprise Group Incorporated (PSEG) (NYSE:PEG), a diversified energy company.
+Public Service Electric and Gas Co.
+(PSE&G) is New Jersey’s oldest and largest gas and electric delivery public utility, serving nearly three-quarters of the state’s population.
+PSE&G is the winner of the ReliabilityOne Award for superior electric system reliability in the Mid-Atlantic region, as well as the 2018 Outstanding Customer Reliability Experience Award.
+PSE&G is a subsidiary of Public Service Enterprise Group Inc. (PSEG) (NYSE:PEG), a diversified energy company.
+PSEG has been named to the Dow Jones Sustainability Index for North America for 12 consecutive years (www.pseg.com).